patrick-llgc/Learning-Deep-Learning/paper_notes/sparse_rcnn.md

 The iterative head design is quite inefficient in capturing the context and relationship with other parts of the image, and thus needs quite a few iterations (~6 cascaded stage).
 In comparison, the sparse cross attention in [Deformable DETR](deformable_detr.md) and [TSP](tsp.md) may be a better way to go.

+The authors also wrote [OneNet](onenet.md) which is a single-stage easy-to-deploy end to end object detection model.

 #### Key ideas
 - Sparse-in and sparse out
 	- DETR uses sparse set of object queries to interact with global (dense) image feature.
 It is also dense-to-sparse.